 In this post, we’ll start you on your China influencer planning process with the basics: major retail holidays in China.

 There are so many holidays in China that it’s hard for businesses to keep track, or know how to best take advantage of them.
-Get your yellow highlighters ready — in this article, we’ll outline the travel and retail periods that matter so you can make sure you plan your digital marketing well in advance.
+Get your highlighters ready — in this article, we’ll outline the travel and retail periods that matter so you can make sure you plan your digital marketing well in advance.

 Here are the holidays at a glance, a cheat sheet if you will!